 Stop the food processor, scrape down the sides of the bowl with a spatula, process again on low speed gradually adding the tablespoons of water.
 Start with 4 tablespoons of water, stop the food processor, take a bit of dough in your hands and see if you can easily shape balls.
 If it's too dry and falls apart, add the extra 2 tablespoons of water and process again.
 When the dough forms a soft batter that you can easily shape into energy balls, it's ready!

 Pour the chocolate chips into the food processor bowl.
 Process 15-20 seconds maxi to incorporate the chocolate chips into the batter.
 Stop the food processor and remove the S blade.

 Use your hands to shape little chocolate oatmeal energy balls.
 You should be able to make 20 oatmeal balls - about 1 tablespoon of batter per ball.
-If the batter stick to your fingers you can slightly rub your hands with a tiny amount of coconut oil before rolling.
+If the batter sticks to your fingers you can slightly rub your hands with a tiny amount of coconut oil before rolling.

+Peanut butter: use fresh runny peanut butter, unsalted, unsweetened.
+If your peanut butter is a bit old and hard, the batter will not come together.Storage: stores very well in the pantry for 2 weeks or in the fridge (tends to become harder).
+Make sure you use an airtight container or cookie jar to avoid them to dry out.
 Sweetness: brown rice syrup is two time less sweet than honey.
 If you love a sweeter oatmeal ball use honey (if not vegan) or maple syrup or blue agave syrup.